-Your Path To Wellness Starts Here
+Your Path To Care Starts Here

 Here at Bay Area Cancer Center, we’re dedicated to providing world-class care close to home.

-Our new center, located on the Bay Area Hospital campus, offers modern, sophisticated cancer treatment in a comprehensive, one-stop environment.
+Our center, located on the Bay Area Hospital campus, offers modern, sophisticated cancer treatment in a comprehensive, one-stop environment.
 With up-to-date facilities, board-certified physicians, and a professional, compassionate staff, we provide the same treatment protocols as much larger facilities.
 You’ll be cared for by highly skilled professionals who just happen to be your neighbors.

 NOTICE: In light of recent changes with the COVID-19 pandemic, the Bay Area Cancer Center has developed a telemedicine platform that allows some of our patients to receive high-quality care without having to physically be present in the clinic through the use of a system called Doxy.me.

 Telemedicine is the use of telecommunications technology to provide real time healthcare to patients at a distance.
 It is delivered using video conferencing, audio communication, and/or text messaging using mobile phones, tablets, and computers.

 Please view further ‘Getting Started For Clients’ information here with step-by-step instructions for how to check-in for your video visit.

 Prior to starting a telemedicine appointment with your provider, please fill out and submit a consent form electronically to be able to receive telemedicine services.
 This consent form is good for one year.
 If you experience technical difficulties with the form, Bay Area Cancer Center is happy to assist you in completing the form electronically, or they can receive your consent verbally as well.
 Please fill out and electronically sign the form below:

 To join a telemedicine appointment with your Bay Area Cancer Center provider, please click on the appropriate link listed next to your provider’s name:

 Online check-in – https://BAH.doxy.me/ohsuradiationonc